behdadset/ImdbProject/README.md

 ## Functionalities
-Here you can see some functionalities that I used in this project.
+Here you can see some functionalities that I used in this project:

 - CSS
 - Html